-If a project within this RFA is funded wholly or partially by federal funding sources, applicants must be registered in the System of Award Management at www.sam.gov and provide evidence of this registration as part of the application package.
+Applicants must have an active registration in the System of Award Management (www.sam.gov).
+To provide evidence of this registration as part of the application package, a copy of the applicant's SAM Entity Overview shall be submitted.

 R. Partner Documents (not counted in page limit)